topiaspeiponen/project-manager/README.md

 # Project Manager

 Exercise problems can be found in ```./problems``` directory.
-The React project was scaffolded using (Vite react-ts template)[https://vitejs.dev/guide/#scaffolding-your-first-vite-project].
+The React project was scaffolded using [Vite react-ts template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

 ## Development